Are Large Vision Language Models up to the Challenge of Chart Comprehension and Reasoning? An Extensive Investigation into the Capabilities and Limitations of LVLMs: Conclusion and Future Directions

-In this work, we present the first comprehensive study of LVLMs, i.e., GPT-4V and Gemini, to understand their capabilities and shortcomings in interpreting and deriving insights only from chart images.
-This is important in real-world scenarios since data tables associated with charts are not always available.
-We perform both qualitative and quantitative analysis to evaluate the LVLMs across various tasks and setups.
-We explore the models' performance in zero-shot CoT prompting and program-aided reasoning, assessing the impact of these techniques on chart question-answering tasks.
-Furthermore, we analyze LVLMs' performance in open-ended text generation from chart tasks and evaluate the models in terms of coherence, factual correctness, and fluency.
-In addition, in terms of semantic content coverage, we assess the LVLMs' ability to describe visual encoding elements, simple statistics, and complex trends.
-Finally, we identify and categorize common errors in the LVLMs' responses, offering valuable insights for future improvements.
-We hope that our research marks a significant step forward in the field, laying the groundwork for future explorations and enhancements in LVLMs' application to chart understanding and reasoning tasks.
+This study presents a comprehensive analysis of LVLMs (GPT-4V, Gemini, Claude, and Phi-3) in interpreting and deriving insights from chart images in real-world scenarios, where data tables may not be available.
+Through qualitative and quantitative analyses, we evaluate these models across various tasks, including zero-shot CoT prompting and program-aided reasoning, assessing their impact on chart question-answering tasks.
+Additionally, we examine LVLMs' performance in open-ended text generation from chart-related tasks.

+These analyses highlight both the strengths and limitations of LVLMs and identify key research gaps.
+First, enhancing the generalizability and reasoning abilities of open-source LVLMs in chart-related tasks is a priority that can be explored via instruction tuning~\cite{masry2024chartinstruct}.
+Second, there is significant potential for LVLMs to produce semantically rich texts that describe high-level trends and contextual information more effectively.
+Third, addressing key issues such as hallucinations, factual errors, and bias requires developing new benchmarks and models for detection and mitigation.
+We hope that the insights gained from this study will catalyze further research and advancements in the emerging area of chart reasoning.